harpribot/awesome-information-retrieval/README.md

 ## License
 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Harshal Priyadarshi](http://www.harshalpriyadarshi.com) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Harshal Priyadarshi](http://www.harshalpriyadarshi.com) and all the contributors have waived all copyright and related or neighboring rights to this work.